 In 1910, the hospital had sixty beds, an operating theatre, two resident doctors and a wide array of medical specialists.
 In 1879, the actress Sarah Bernhardt was cared for at the French hospital as she was suffering from exhaustion after her performance at the Gaiety Theatre for the premiere of Racine’s “Phaedra”.
 In 1913, she once again performed in “Phaedra”, at a gala evening to support the hospital, at the Coliseum Theatre.

-One hundred years later, facing serious financial difficulty, the hospital was sold to the UK Department of Health and the convalescent home which had been transformed into a retirement home, closed its doors in 1999.
-Only the dispensary (French clinic) continued its mission to support the French speaking community, still under the Patronage of a member of the British Royal Family which continued until 2019.
+Around a century later, facing serious financial difficulty, the hospital was sold to the UK Department of Health and the convalescent home which had been transformed into a retirement home, closed its doors in 1999.